zanarmstrong/sfpc/_posts/2014-10-30-Three ways to do something.md

 I really liked this way of learning.
 It was good to attempt a brute force approach, followed up by actually coding up 2 different alternatives.
 It creates more depth in terms of understanding the space of possibilities.

+As a method, I liked that the background color photo gives an interesting pallete.
+Beyond that, it was fun to play with juxtaposing meaning, possibly in a subtle way.
+This comes through more in drawings that are more dense, like the last one below.

 Lots of fun to play with!

 ![](https://lh3.googleusercontent.com/-q-mbSwMS2Hs/VFMGUOvN--I/AAAAAAAAZCc/xqOxaSzqTSA/w1034-h542-no/Screen%2BShot%2B2014-10-29%2Bat%2B1.06.05%2BPM.png)